stexpham/twilio-sms-web/README.md

 Cost
 ----
 Our website is a user interface for your [Twilio] account.
-Our product is free of charge; however, our product uses you [Twilio] account to send and read SMS messages, and therefore [Twilio] is going to charge you according to the [Twilio SMS Pricing] applicable for your account.
+Our product is free of charge; however, our product uses [Twilio SMS API] with your [Twilio Auth Token] or [Twilio API Key] to send and read SMS messages, and therefore [Twilio] is going to charge you according to the [Twilio SMS Pricing] applicable for your account.

 [Twilio]: https://www.twilio.com/
 [Twilio SMS API]: https://www.twilio.com/docs/sms/api